 Click on any image for a slideshow, scroll down for a written description . . .

-The parish at Saint Michael had to make the tough decision either to expand or build a new facility.
+The parish at Saint Michael had to make the tough decision either to expand their existing church or build a new facility.
 They were under considerable pressure from the Diocese to build a much larger facility and grow the parish.
 After a long struggle, they decided to build a new church but with a traditional feel.

-The 45,000 square foot facility includes a 1,200 seat main worship space, 200 seat chapel, a gathering space (narthex) and ambulatory.
+The 45,000 square foot building includes a 1,200 seat main worship space, 200 seat chapel, a gathering space (narthex) and ambulatory.
 Also, included is a two-story shell for a future social hall, meeting rooms and parish offices.
 Initial designs looked at a more modern approach but the leadership and the congregation drove the design toward a traditional church giving the space the feel of a basilica.
 Adding to that, stained glass windows and liturgical treasures from the old church have been incorporated into the new design.
-The building is constructed of load-bearing masonry, some steel framing, heavy timber trusses and wood roof deck and is anchored by a 110-foot bell tower.
+The building is constructed of load-bearing masonry, some steel framing, heavy timber trusses, and wood roof deck and is anchored by a 110-foot bell tower.
 Brick was brought inside along with a stamped and stained concrete floor and natural wood furniture and accents.
 The project also includes extensive site work and stormwater management.

 Firm: McBride Kelley Baurer

 Project Manager for the project from Design Development through construction.
 Acted as principal contact with the client and contractor; lead the design team and performed construction administration tasks.

 For information on other faith-based projects, visit my Projects Page.